OSA413/Sonic4_ModLoader/README.md

 Note for Linux users: [v0.1.5.1](https://github.com/OSA413/Sonic4_ModLoader/releases/tag/v0.1.5.1) is the last version that works with Mono (and probably Wine/Proton) (as for 2023).

+If you are looking for AMBPatcher (the predecessor of amb-rs):

+* Rewritten version of AMBPatcher (used for PC modding as for 2025): [Release v0.1.6.2p1](https://github.com/OSA413/Sonic4_ModLoader/releases/tag/v0.1.6.2p1)
+* Pre-rewritten version of AMBPatcher (should work with most AMB formats but is slow): [Release v0.1.4.3](https://github.com/OSA413/Sonic4_ModLoader/releases/tag/v0.1.4.3)

 Join our [Sonic 4 Modding Discord server](https://discord.gg/WCp8BFyFxN)

 FAQ: https://github.com/OSA413/Sonic4_ModLoader/blob/main/docs/FAQ.md

 **Table of content:**

 - [Sonic 4 Mod Loader](#sonic-4-mod-loader)
   - [What is this?](#what-is-this)
   - [How to install the Mod Loader](#how-to-install-the-mod-loader)